-Egypt 'worse off on every indicator' since 2013 coup
+'Egyptian society being crushed' five years after military coup

 Sarah Yerkes, Carnegie Endowment for International Peace

 Human rights defenders, civil society groups and NGOs have also been targeted, systematically summoned for questioning, banned from travel and having their assets frozen.
-A new law, signed in May, criminalises the work of many NGOs and places them under the direct surveillance of the country's security bodies.
+A law, signed in May 2017, criminalised the work of many NGOs and placed them under the direct surveillance of the country's security bodies.

 "Under Mubarak, there was not much room for dissent, but there were clear red lines," Yerkes said.
 "People could mostly go about their business, as long as they did not criticise Mubarak, Islam or the security forces.
 Today, no one is safe.
 The government is fractured, so there is no clear line of control, and anyone can become a target of the regime at any time."